mazetoken/mminer/README.md

 - Setup your username and password

-- In a command line type commands:
+- In a command line type commands (press enter after every command):

 `cd /mnt/c`